jtquisenberry/Skyrim_VSE_Player/README.md

-# Skyrim_VSE_Player
+# Skyrim VSE Player

-Skyrim Very Special Edition Player is a Python 3.x application to play the Amazon Alexa skill Skyrim Very Special Edition.
+Skyrim Very Special Edition Player is a Python 3.x application to play the Amazon Alexa skill Skyrim Very Special Edition on an Android device.

-The first version of Skyrim VSE Player uses Alexa as a chatbot to play Skyrim VSE.

 # What is Skyrim Very Special Edition